 This course is designed to broaden coding knowledge and enhance skills by addressing specific coding issues within a particular area.
 Modules include claim form instruction, billing and collection practices, and reimbursement guidelines, including the audit and appeals process.
-Clock hours of lab: 15

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis provided to student on an as-needed basis Pre-Requisite: N/A